 Research on the safety of Mohs is worth considering.
 This covered 1550 patients and found few major complications during surgery, or reconstruction, along with a post operative pain level of 2 out of 10, quite manageable.

-Mohs Surgery is long past the stage of a rare treatment, now widely practiced in a number of countries, including the USA, Australia and the UK.
+Mohs Surgery is long past the stage of being a rare treatment, now widely practiced in a number of countries, including the USA, Australia and the UK.
 Mohs also forms a key part of the NICE guidelines for skin cancer management.

 An alternative name for Mohs is margin controlled excision.
 Any safe advances made in controlling margins, such as improved microscopy are welcome.